-2. Number of employees does not include officers, executive officers, employees on loan to other companies, temporary or part-time employees, contract employees and dispatched employees, whereas it includes employees on loan from other companies.
+Note: Number of employees does not include officers, executive officers, employees on loan to outside the Bank's group, part-time employees and dispatched employees, whereas it does include employees on loan from outside the Bank's group.

-4. Outlets and branch stores
+4. Major outlets and branch stores of the Bank's group

+A. Banking business

-A. Growth in numbers of outlets and branch stores
+(a) Major outlets and branch stores and numbers outlets and branch stores

-Current FY end Previous FY end

-Tokyo metropolitan region Total 19 (Outlets) (1) Total 20 (Outlets) (2)

-Saitama Prefecture 1 (1) 1 (1)

-Chiba Prefecture (-) 1 (1)

-Kanagawa Prefecture 1 (1) 1 (1)

-Aichi Prefecture 1 (1) 1 (1)

-Fukuoka Prefecture (-) 1 (1)

-Total 22 (4) 25 (7)
+Major outlet and branch store Current FY end Previous FY end Tokyo metropolitan region Ueno Outlet of the Headquarters Total 19 (Outlets) (1) Total 19 (Outlets) (1) Saitama Prefecture Kawaguchi Store Outlet 1 (1) 1 (1) Kanagawa Prefecture Kawasaki Azalea Outlet 1 (1) 1 (1) Aichi Prefecture NAGOYA · SAKAE Outlet 1 (1) 1 (1) Total 22 (4) 22 (4)

-Notes: 1.
-Outlets and branch stores include the headquarters, 17 virtual branch stores (12 for individuals, 5 for corporations), all of which are located at the headquarters and 4 manned outlets.
+Notes: 1.Outlets and branch stores in the Tokyo metropolitan region include 17 virtual branch stores (12 for individuals, 5 for corporations), all of which are located at the headquarters.